MicrosoftDocs/windows-powershell-docs/docset/windows/remotedesktop/set-rdcertificate.md

 ```

 ### -Role
-Specifies a certificate type associated with an RDS server role.
+This parameter specifies a certificate type associated with an RDS server role.

 The acceptable values for this parameter are:

 - RDGateway